 ARPPU to tweak your ARPU

-We can easily connect the ARPU (Average Revenue per -all- user) with ARPPU (Average Revenue per Paying User).
+We can easily connect the ARPU of your mobile games (Average Revenue per -all- user) with ARPPU (Average Revenue per Paying User).

 There’s usually a gap between ARPU & ARPPU.
 This is because paying & non-paying users have generally different in-app behaviors.
-But when you put these two metrics into a rigorous analysis, you may find opportunities to improve your in-game features and your paid campaigns.
+But when you put these two metrics into a rigorous analysis, you may find opportunities.
+Maybe to improve your in-game features and your paid campaigns.

 Let’s use an example to clarify the previous statement: